jeffreyghinn/hello-world/README.md

 # Hello World

-This is my personal site.

-I will use it to showcase personal projects.
+This is my personal site which I will use to have some fun with and showcase some personal projects.